What is a healthy volunteer?

 Why are healthy volunteers important?

-Click on this video to hear a recruiter explain why healthy volunteers are important in clinical trails.
+Click on this video to hear why healthy volunteers are important in clinical trials.

 Healthy volunteers have always played an important role in research.
 Reasons healthy volunteers are important to research include: